All Episodes

 They are controlling an area of territory that is contiguous across an international boundary from Syria into Iraq.

-Maybe three or four million people, maybe five, that are under the uh that are under the general aegis of, or under the general um, I should say, totalitarianism of the Islamic State.
+It encompasses a pretty sizable chunk of territory and has a few million people now, maybe three or four million people, maybe five, that are under the general aegis of, or under the general, I should say, totalitarianism of the Islamic State.

 So they're actually all there, right?